evanshortiss/evanshortiss.github.io/_posts/2020-09-21-code-ready-containers-on-digital-ocean.markdown

 ## User Setup

-Once your Droplet finishes can SSH into it.
+SSH into your Droplet once it finishes provisioning.
 Read this [DigitalOcean How-To](https://www.digitalocean.com/docs/droplets/how-to/connect-with-ssh/) for SSH if you're having trouble.

 CodeReady Containers should not be run as the root user, so the first thing to do is create another user, e.g `crc-user`.